 - Focus on your growth

 If you pay too much attention to other people’s achievements, you are bound to feel inadequate and dissatisfied with your life.
-You will under-appreciate your own accomplishments and feel like you are too small in comparison or be demotivated to keep working on yourself.
-Additionally, you might burn yourself out trying to get the same achievements someone else has.
+You will forget your priorities in life and under-appreciate your own accomplishments feeling like they are too small in comparison and be demotivated to keep working on yourself.
+Additionally, you might burn yourself out while trying to get the same achievements someone else has.

 - Practice gratitude